Integration with Twilio

 SIP Domain URL

 In the Voice Authentication section, add the three IP ACCESS CONTROL LISTS one by one, which will contain the trusted IP addresses from Zadarma that Twilio will accept incoming calls from.
-You can find these IP addresses in the section Settings → Virtual phone numbers or simply copy them from this guide.

 • FRIENDLY NAME - sipurifr.zadarma.com